Novelty Inside Familiarity

 Design decisions

-- Preserved recognizable event identities so returning players could re-enter quickly.
+- Preserved recognizable event identities so players could re-enter quickly and spot the new layer without relearning the whole structure.

 - Added secret quests and special encounters as optional peaks for engaged players.